-This leads to the common formulation for the empirical FIM diagonal:
+This leads to the following formulation:

-This approximation has an intuitive interpretation: a given entry in \(\hat{F}(w)\) corresponds to the average of the squared gradient of the model's output with respect to a parameter.
-The parameters influencing the model's output have larger entries, indicating higher importance.
-As this approach is computationally more efficient for calculating and retaining second-order information, it became a common approach in the pruning research space.
+This approximation can be intuitively understood as follows: Each entry in \(\operatorname{diag}(\hat{F})\) is the average of the squared gradient of the model's output with respect to a parameter.
+Larger entries indicate parameters that have a greater influence on the model's output.